 - You own a business selling fashion accessories from a kiosk, and a particular style of sunglasses is selling like crazy.
 You need to order more and your supplier is offering a great deal, but requires C.O.D.
 Use the line of credit to pay for the sunglasses, then pay it back as you sell them.

-Be sure not to tie up your line of credit paying for long-term investments, or you won’t have access to it in an emergency, limiting your flexibility—which is the whole point of a line of credit.
+Be sure not to tie up your business equity line of credit paying for long-term investments, or you won’t have access to it in an emergency, limiting your flexibility—which is the whole point of a line of credit.

 Working with a company that’s experienced in matching businesses with financing sources can ensure that you find the perfect type of small business loan for you.